Microsoft 365 (SharePoint & OneDrive) backup for free with Raspberry Pi and Rclone

 --progress but also will record in

---log-file any errors that faced during accessing files.
+--log-file any errors that are faced during accessing files.

 After successful command, it’s always worth checking the logs.